-If you applied for a Tier 4 visa in your home country and have obtained a visa for more than six months, you will have paid the Immigration Health Surcharge as part of your visa application.
+If you applied for a Tier 4 visa in your home country and have obtained a visa for more than six months, you'll have paid the Immigration Health Surcharge as part of your visa application.
 This payment allows you to access NHS healthcare in the UK at no additional cost.

 If you already have medical insurance in your home country, ask if it will also cover you for the UK.
 In most cases, there will need to be an extra charge.